Friends School of Atlanta: Campus

 The Friends School of Atlanta occupies what was formerly the New Orleans Baptist Theological Seminary.
 The campus includes the main building, a lower parking lot and an upper parking lot, a gym, a play structure and upper field, a community garden, and a space formerly used for outdoor classrooms.
 The main building consists of three floors.
 The first floor consists of the administrative wing, the middle school cafeteria, the main lobby, an art room, an innovation lab, and a seating area.
 The second floor consists of the elementary school classrooms (PK–4), the library, a community meeting room, and a music room.
 The third floor consists of the middle school classrooms (5–8).

 The gym includes a main lobby, bathrooms, and two offices.

-Curriculum

-A curriculum guide and other information can be found on the school's website, under "Programs."

 Extracurricular activities

-FSA has a drama club, a drone club, and a programming club.
+FSA offers a variety of after-school clubs.
+These have included activities such as art, drama, yoga, music lessons, drones, robots, MineCrafting, textiles, and creative writing.

-The school also has a basketball team (the Quakes) and an ultimate frisbee team.
+The school also has four competitive sports teams (the Quakes) for students in grades 5-8: basketball, ultimate frisbee, track, and volleyball.